AntonioFalcaoJr/Dotnet.AWSLambda.AutoScaling/README.md

 dotnet tool install -g Amazon.Lambda.Tools
 ```

-If already installed check if new version is available.
+If already installed check if a new version is available.

 ```bash
 dotnet tool update -g Amazon.Lambda.Tools